auth0/docs/connector/install.md

 ## Troubleshooting

-To assist in troubleshooting, here is an explanation of the tests performed for initial or modified AD/LDAP Connector Configuration settings.

-Under "Configuration log" in the AD/LDAP Configuration window:
+After clicking "Save", the AD/LDAP Connector configuration console will perform a series of tests to validate the entered information.
+The results of the tests are displayed under the **"Configuration log"** heading in the console screen.
+An explanation is provided below of the tests performed.

 Test 1: Attempts to establish a TCP connection to the LDAP server and port specified.

-If this test fails, check basic network connectivity and firewall settings that might prevent such a connection.
+If Test 1 fails, check basic network connectivity and firewall settings that might prevent such a connection.

 Test 2: Attempts to perform an LDAP bind on the LDAP server and port specified and with the username and password provided.

-If this test fails, check the LDAP connection string, search path, username and password.
+If Test 2 fails, check the LDAP connection string, search path, username and password.

 Test 3: Attempts to perform an LDAP search against the directory to check the privileges of the specified username.

-If this test fails, check the privileges of the username in the target directory.
+If Test 3 fails, check the privileges of the username in the target directory.

 Test 4: Attempts to establish a connection to the Auth0 server.

-If this test fails, check network connectivity and firewall settings that might prevent such a connection.
+If Test 4 fails, check network connectivity and firewall settings that might prevent such a connection.